This training event, for those experienced club members who work with novices, will hopefully return in 2023.

 There will be some classroom-based sessions, but the majority of the weekend will consist of practical sessions out on the hills and crags.

-Taking place over the weekend of 15-17 May 2020, this weekend will be running alongside the long-standing How to Train Novice Members in your Club course.
+Taking place over the weekend of TBC, this weekend will be running alongside the long-standing How to Train Novice Members in your Club course.
 Why not bring someone else from your club with you to attend the other course?

-The course fee includes your accommodation option as above, a three-course meal on the Saturday evening, all group kit, transport to the practical sessions venues and all instruction.
+The course fee includes your bunkhouse accommodation for both nights, a three-course meal on the Saturday evening, all group kit, transport to the practical sessions venues and all instruction.

 When booking your place you will need to choose which practical sessions you wish to participate in.
 The choices are: